openhab/openhab-addons/bundles/org.openhab.binding.echonetlite/README.md

 * __instance__: Instance identifier if multiple instances are running on the same IP address.
 Typically, this value will be '1'.
 * __pollIntervalMs__: Interval between polls of the device for its current status.
-If multicast is not working this will determine the latency at which changes made directly on the device will be propagated back to openhab.
-The default is 30 000ms.
+If multicast is not working this will determine the latency at which changes made directly on the device will be propagated back to openHAB, default is 30 000ms.
-* __retryTimeoutMs__: Length of time the bridge will wait before resubmitting a request[^1].
+* __retryTimeoutMs__: Length of time the bridge will wait before resubmitting a request, default is 2 000ms.

-[^1] Because the binding uses UDP, packets can be lost on the network, so retries are necessary.
+Because the binding uses UDP, packets can be lost on the network, so retries are necessary.
 Testing has shown that 2000ms is a reasonable default that allows for timely retries without rejecting slow, but legitimate responses.

 ## Channels